venenux/alpine-wiki/documents/alpine-newbie-xfce-desktop.md

 sed -i 's|.*\["alsa.reserve"\].*=.*|  ["alsa.reserve"] = false|g' /etc/wireplumber/main.lua.d/50-alsa-config.lua
 ```

-**Only do this if you never will run a managed xdg sesion or x11/wayshit setup**
+**Only do this if you never will run a managed xdg sesion or x11/wayshit setup**, of
+course this also will need the `linux-pam` and `pipewire` packages, becouse the second
+does not depends on the first so will fails if you dont installed xplicit!

+**PROBLEMS**: if you try to run any alsa or app and get "Host is down", means that
+the pipewire session and the access is wronly configured. try "alsamixer -c0" to
+check if work or `alsamixer -c1` or similar, and if work the pipewire session
+must be reconfigured to provide media device access, try to added the user to the
+group of pipewire.

 ## instalacion Xfce4 Alpine